IanTaiAhn/react_games/README.md

 I forgot to say that this is over, and done with now.
 Good stuff myself.
 Pat yourself on the back man.

+This is to track my progress on the Flutter project.
+Adding class models to better organize our data.